Fly Fishing For Trout: 39 Tips For More Trout

 Head Guide Graham From Trout and Steelhead .net

-Any time you see a fish, whether it be a rising fish, or a fish feeding below the surface, or a fish you just saw swipe at your streamer and you want to target that trout, you MUST, place your next cast 3 to 6 feet upstream of where you last saw that fish.
+Any time you see a fish, whether it be a rising fish, or a fish feeding below the surface, or a fish you just saw swipe at your streamer, you MUST place your next cast 3 to 6 feet upstream of where you last saw that fish.

-This is because fish look ahead of them by 2 or 3 feet and they tend to look up.
-If you cast back at them after you see them, and land your fly directly above their head or behind them they wone eat it.
-It might even spook them.
+This is because fish look ahead of them by 2 or 3 feet, and they tend to look up.
+If you cast back at them after you see them and land your fly directly above their head or behind them, they won’t eat it, and it might even spook them.

 I tell my clients to cast 3 to 6 feet above the trout and let the fly drift naturally toward them.
 This also ensures the fly doesn’t spook the fish when the fly hits the water.